Arthur Kay (musician): Note

-The musician Arthur Kay, née Kautzenbach, is not identical with the Arthur Kay who worked as a voice actor for the Terrytoons cartoons and lent his voice to, for example, “Gandy Goose”.
+The musician Arthur Kay, né Kautzenbach, is not identical with the Arthur Kay who worked as a voice actor for the Terrytoons cartoons and lent his voice to, for example, “Gandy Goose”.

 Compositions (selection)

 A detailed catalog of works can be found in: Sophie Fetthauer Arthur Kay, vordem Kautzenbach (1882–1969).
 Ein Dirigent, Komponist und Arrangeur in den Musikwelten von Theater, Stummfilmkino und Hollywood-Studio, Neumünster: von Bockel Verlag, 2023.